rcaelers/workrave-website/content/en/contribute.md

 - What you are expecting to happen compared with what is actually happening.
 - Screenshots, if applicable, to help explain the problem.

-You can also report issues in Workrave's [documentation](/docs) on on [GitHub](https://github.com/rcaelers/workrave-website/issues)
+You can also report issues in Workrave's [documentation](/docs) on [GitHub](https://github.com/rcaelers/workrave-website/issues)

 ## Translate Workrave

-If you are proficient in a non-English language, you can help translating the text in Workrave's user interface.
+If you are proficient in a non-English language, you can help to translate the text in Workrave's user interface.

 Workrave uses 'GNU gettext' for dealing with translations.
 Translating Workrave boils down to providing a translated text for each and every English text used in Workrave.
-All of the texts to be translated are listed in one file (.po).
+All the texts to be translated are listed in one file (.po).
 For each text you need to provide the translation by inserting it in that very same .po file.
 Translating can be a very tedious job.
 Luckily there is tooling available to help you.

 For example, for GNU/Linux, there is 'kbabel', 'gtranslator' and many others.
 For Windows, there is 'poEdit'.